atsbomb/bombRig/README.md

 - Circle CON

-Select as many locators and run.
-The function asks you to type in the scale for the CON size.
+Select as many locators (or any object with shape) and run.
+The function asks you for the CON scale multiplier.
 Original locator shape will be lost and replaced by a simple circle CON shape.
 ```
 import importlib
 import bombRig.circleCon